nitrotasks/nitro-server/readme.md

 - Set a strong JWT secret in config.js

 # Running
-- Run `npm run sequelize db:migrate` to run migrations.
+- Run `npm run migrate` to run migrations.
 - Run with `npm start`.
 There will be an error if it can't connect to the database.
-- Test with `npm test`.
-Recommended to run to make sure everything is working.
+- Run `npm run migrate:test` to run tests.
+Recommended to make sure everything is working.
+- `npm run test` will fail if run more than once without redoing migrations.
 - You'll need to pull the Nitro client in order for the server to host it. <http://github.com/nitrotasks/nitro>